programmer-1991/gamers-digest/readme/README.md

   - **Home Page:**
     - In the main page the user can view a list of news posts.
-    - Each post is displayed as an engaging card, featuring a clickable title, topic, intro, and creation date.
+    - Each post is displayed as an engaging card, featuring an image, a clickable title, topic, and update date.

   - **News Post View:**
     - Each news post can be viewed in its entirety on a dedicated page.
-    - This view is an engaging card that presents the title, topic, intro, and updated date.
+    - This view is an engaging card that presents the title, topic, update date and an intro.
-    - Two buttons 'Edit' and 'Delete', are only accessible to superusers.
+    - Two buttons 'Edit' and 'Delete', are only visible to superusers.
-    - Right after that a detailed content about the news.
+    - After that, detailed content about the news ends with an image.
-    - Below the news content, the user can see a list of related posts to the game

   - **Create Post View:**
     - This page is a form for submitting posts.
-    - The form has four fields title, slug, intro, and content.
+    - The form has 5 fields title, slug, image, intro and content.
     - New posts, once published, are prominently displayed on the home page.

   - **Game List View:**